 Stage One: Payments Missed

 A borrower can miss payments due to loss of employment, medical expenses, death and such other unanticipated circumstances.
 Payments may be stopped intentionally, too, if the mortgage on the property is more than the worth of the property, the borrower is tired of managing the property, change of priorities, or any reason due to which the borrower decides not to make the payments.
-Thus, payment of monthly instalments is missed.
+Thus, payment of monthly installments is missed.

 Stage Two: Notice Issued